redcricket/ansible_factory/README.md

 # Purpose

 In this README file I will show how I implemented a General Purpose Object Factory for use in an Ansible module.
-I based the python code on this article: https://realpython.com/factory-method-python/

 # Usage Playbook